Wed. Mar 22nd, 2023

 Membership to the Incorporation of Hammermen

-Hammermen has a 450-year history which includes Kings, Princes, a Princess, and Prime Ministers.
+Hammermen has a 450-year history with members including Kings, Princes, a Princess, and Prime Ministers.
 The Incorporation today has over 1000 members.

 The craft encourages diversity.
 Previously the Incorporation only accepted members who wielded the hammer.
-Today, apart from members with engineering disciplines, their children may also become members.
-This has recently widened membership to include industrialists, entrepreneurs, and others for whom the Incorporation with all its traditions has provided encouragement in furthering the trade and commerce of the City of Glasgow.
+Today, not only are members with engineering backgrounds welcomed but their children may also become members.
+Over time membership has also spread to include industrialists, entrepreneurs, and anyone the Incorporation has provided encouragement to resulting in furthering the trade and commerce of the City of Glasgow.

 Roles in the Incorporation of Hammermen